akirademoss/Tensorflow-r1.12-installation-on-ubuntu-18.04-with-cuda-9/README.md

 ```
 The ```--user``` flag installs Bazel to the ```$HOME/bin``` directory on your system and sets the ```.bazelrc``` path to ```$HOME/.bazelrc```.
 Use the --help command to see additional installation options.

-#### If you ran the Bazel installer with the --user flag as above, the Bazel executable is installed in your $HOME/bin directory.
+#### 1.3)If you ran the Bazel installer with the --user flag as above, the Bazel executable is installed in your $HOME/bin directory.
 It’s a good idea to add this directory to your default paths, as follows: note that you will need to swap 'your-username-here' with your username.
 You need to run '''source ~/.bashrc''' anytime you use update the file for it to take effect in your terminal.
 Verify the install by noting the output of bazel version
 ```
 echo 'export PATH=/home/your-username-here/bin:$PATH' >> ~/.bashrc